 I was sold.

-First steps to success
+Taking the first steps to success

 While EHL offered me a great environment with its Swiss academic rigour, industrious practice and diverse panel of faculty experts, I believe that the key to success lies with the students who show initiative and a hunger for more.